Skip to main content

 We recommend regularly reviewing logs and usage patterns for your API keys within Console.

-• For Scale API orgs: Implement usage and spend limits in your account settings.
+• For Custom Rate Limit API orgs: Implement usage and spend limits in your account settings.

 • These limits act as a safeguard against unexpected usage due to leaked keys or errant scripts.

-• For Build API orgs: Enable and configure auto-reload settings in your account.
+• For Standard Rate Limit API orgs: Enable and configure auto-reload settings in your account.

 • This feature allows you to set a threshold at which your account will automatically charge the card on file to replenish usage credits.